Cat-Lady/Boarding-Enchancements/README.md

 Do **not** put ``vanilla-files-replace`` inside your ``/data/`` directory - it won't work like that.
 You need to directly replace approriate files with plugin's ones.

 You can skip step **#2.**, but some variants of Marauder ships (that should be one of toughest nuts to crack while boarding) won't have new outfits.
-This step of replacing vanilla files is (hopefully) temporary workaround around limitation in ES plugin's framework - I'm already actively working with upstream to fix it, so there is a chance it won't be necessary in future (instructions and "Release" notes will higlight when that will become reality).
+This step of replacing vanilla files is result of ES incomplete ability to handle plugin's data (not replacing vanilla ship variants), and without the project issuing a fix, nothing can be done to remedy the necessity.

 ![Stun Grenades Image](/boarding-enhancements/images/outfit/stun%20grenades.png?raw=true "Stun Grenades Image")